IBLA Grand Prize

 Q: As a composer, do I need to attend the competition in Italy?

-A: NO, unless you wish to present a live performance of your work.
-In this case you are welcome to do so during the competition sunner dates in Italy.
-If you present a recording of your composition or simply the music score, you need to mail the music score and the recording to the competition office in New York.
+A: If you wish to present a live performance of your work, yes, you are welcome to do so during the competition in Italy.
+Otherwise send one of your compositions via email or regular email to the New York office

 Q: Is it mandatory to enclose a recording of my composition?